Environment (other)

 Ocean currents can be generated by various factors.
 Differences in salinity and temperature between bodies of water can create deep ocean currents, also known as thermohaline currents.

 Additionally, ocean currents can be influenced by winds, the rotation of the Earth, and the presence of landmasses.
 Surface ocean currents, for instance, are often driven by wind patterns and are influenced by coastal boundaries.
 The cover image of this article displays a map showcasing both warm and cold marine and ocean currents.
+These currents not only affect local climates but also play a role in nutrient cycling and marine biodiversity.

 The interplay between waves, tides, and currents shapes coastal landscapes, affects marine ecosystems, and has implications for various industries such as shipping, fishing, and marine conservation.
+Understanding these dynamics is essential for predicting weather patterns and managing marine resources effectively.

 We highly recommend watching the video below, which provides a detailed explanation of how tsunamis are formed.